firestarter/docs/rules.md

 ### Alternate account usage (Alts)
 * Using alternate accounts to claim extra event rewards is bannable.
-* Sharing your account with other users is bannable.
-* Using alternate accounts to bypass bans will result in a permanent IP ban.

 ### Threats
 * Threatening to damage any part of the server, including its players, is strictly prohibited and will result in a ban.